lumeland/lume.land/docs/getting-started/create-a-layout.md

 </lume-code>

-This layout has the `HTML` code needed to build the whole page.
-The `{{ content }}` code is a placeholder used to insert the rendered Markdown code.
+This layout has the HTML code needed to build the whole page.
+The code `{{ content }}` is a placeholder used to insert the rendered Markdown code.

 > [!note]
 >